xEzka1903/SimpleWarp/README.md

 # A simple plugin that allows players teleportation to configured warp points

 © 2026 vailan
-Licensed under the MIT License
+Licensed under the GNU GENERAL PUBLIC LICENSE